 How are you transforming?

-The gifts of Autumn are found in letting go of what is no longer needed, deep breath, inspiration, honoring, sacredness, acknowledgement, grace, dignity, structure, and loss.
+The gifts of Autumn are found in letting go of what is no longer needed, deep breath, inspiration, honoring, sacredness, acknowledgment, grace, dignity, structure, and loss.

 When are you most inspired and in awe of life?